garden-io/garden/docs/basics/ephemeral-clusters.md

 Garden will automatically provision an Ephemeral Kubernetes Cluster for your project and deploy your application to it.

-## Ingresses
+## Ingress

 Ephemeral Kubernetes Clusters fully support ingresses and each cluster is assigned its own unique default hostname dynamically when created.

-The ingress URLs are not publicly accessible and require authentication via GitHub.
-To preview an ingress URL, you need to authenticate with GitHub and authorize the "Garden Ephemeral Environment Previews" app.

-The first time you attempt to preview an ingress URL, you will be automatically redirected to GitHub for authorization of the "Garden Ephemeral Environment Previews" app.
-This is a one-time step, and subsequent ingress previews won't require reauthorization, ensuring a seamless experience as long as you remain logged into GitHub.

-{% hint style="info" %}
-Ingress URLs can only be previewed by the user who was logged in to Garden Cloud when a deployment was done using the ephemeral-kubernetes provider.
-{% endhint %}

-## Referring to the dynamic hostname in your Garden configs
+This hostname and its direct subdomains are secured by TLS and require authentication.

+### Configuring ingress

 If you want to refer to the hostname that is assigned dynamically when the cluster is created, you can refer to that using the output `${providers.ephemeral-kubernetes.outputs.default-hostname}`.
 This can be useful if, for example, you want to expose an ingress on a subdomain of the default hostname.